Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators

 In this paper, we try to answer a fundamental question: \textit{ is it possible for an adversary to exploit inherent data reuse of dataflow-based CNN inference accelerators via memory side-channels to accurately recover architectures of CNN models?} Our proposed research needs to answer two major challenges in developing such an attack: (1) how to exploit different dataflow patterns to converge a large number of potential structures to a few, although different layer structures can result in the same side-channel values, (2) how to develop a generalized approach to recover structures from different input, output, layer sizes and their mapping on the accelerator?
-CNN consists of a sequence of Conv, fully-connected (FC), and pooling layers.
+CNN consists of a sequence of Conv, fully connected (FC), and pooling layers.
 Due to the prevalence of Conv layers and their inherent data reuse, CNN accelerators focus on accelerating convolution layers.
-Therefore, our study primarily focuses on extracting Conv layer structure while recovering the entire CNN architecture.
+Therefore, our study principally concentrated on exploiting these acceleration techniques to recover CNN architectures.
 Specifically, this paper makes the following important contributions.

-\begin{itemize} \item We define a threat model to gather memory-based side-channel information from a dataflow-based CNN inference accelerator. \item We propose a framework to recover the structure of Conv and FC layers from weight-stationary and output-stationary dataflow-based CNN inference accelerators with local forwarding. \item We propose a method to recover pooling layer parameters from a pooling module inside the CNN accelerator. \item Experimental results demonstrate that our approach can fully recover CNN architectures from popular CNN models (Lenet~\cite{le1989handwritten}, Alexnet~\cite{krizhevsky2017imagenet}, VGG-16~\cite{simonyan2014very}). \end{itemize}
+\begin{itemize} \item We adapt and refine the bus snooping-based threat model used in GPUs~\cite{hu2020deepsniffer, hua2018reverse} to collect memory-based side-channel information from dataflow-based CNN inference accelerators. \item We propose a mechanism to recover the structure of Conv and FC layers from weight stationary and output stationary dataflow-based CNN inference accelerators with local forwarding. \item Pooling layer parameters from the pooling module inside the CNN accelerator is recovered under assumptions on typical pooling layer characteristics. \item We propose a framework to recover the complete architecture of CNN by iterative recovery of individual layers. \item Experimental results demonstrate that our approach can fully recover CNN architectures from popular CNN models (Lenet~\cite{le1989handwritten}, Alexnet~\cite{krizhevsky2017imagenet}, VGG-16~\cite{simonyan2014very}, and YOLOv2~\cite{redmon2016you}). \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{sec:background} presents background on CNN and dataflow-based accelerators.
 Section \ref{subsec:threat_model} outlines the threat model.
 Section \ref{sec:methodalogy} describes our proposed approaches for extracting CNN architectures.
 Section \ref{sec:experiments} presents the experimental results.
 Finally, Section~\ref{sec:conclusion} concludes the paper.